Why many ICO’s struggles to get banking… and some don’t get it

 Your business plan must be feasible and it goes without saying that your project must be legitimate.

 After analyzing your business plan they will look at is if your ICO falls under any legal scheme that requires regulatory approvals such as securities, commodities, crowdfunding or money transmission of any kind, and if so, that it is properly licensed in the jurisdictions where the sale was made and purchasers located.
 (We’ve spoken about the legal caveats you must be aware of if you are running an ICO in this article).

-The terms and conditions of your sale must define risks, uses, warranties, liability and other core and fundamental legal issues.
-Purchasers must be aware of the rights, obligations and attributes of the tokens.
-The terms and conditions of the sale is the most important document in an ICO since it governs the sale of all tokens.
+The terms and conditions of your sale must define risks, uses, warranties, liability, and other core and fundamental legal issues.
+Purchasers must be aware of the rights, obligations, and attributes of the tokens.
+The terms and conditions of the sale are the most important document in an ICO since it governs the sale of all tokens.

 ICO Corporate Structure